libmcu/libmcu/README.md

 ```

 ### Usecase with queue
-Each subscriber runs concurrently as a job while publisher has the
+Each subscriber runs concurrently as a job while a publisher has the
 responsiblility to publish a message for jobs to each queues.

 ![pubsub usecase](docs/images/pubsub_queue.png)